Israel ramps up Asia trade ties as government urges shift from EU

 Europe is currently Israel’s largest overall trading partner.
 Asia is its second-biggest partner but business, particularly to China and India, is much smaller: Israel’s economy ministry estimates that of 3,000 Israeli exporters, about 1,000 trade with Asia.

-While government data shows that Asia takes 25 percent of all exports - just below the 27 percent that goes to each of Europe and the United States - roughly half that is mainly from just two companies: Intel’s (INTC.O) Israel unit and potash producer Israel Chemicals (ICL.TA).
+While government data shows that Asia takes 25 percent of all exports - just below the 27 percent that goes to each of Europe and the United States - roughly half that is mainly from just two companies: Intel’s Israel unit and potash producer Israel Chemicals.

 Economy Minister Naftali Bennett said Israel wanted to multiply its commerce to Asia “tenfold.”